-The heat of the summer is in full swing, so it's time to start thinking about summer dangers for dogs, with overheating and heatstroke being the first on the list.
-When it gets this hot, heatstroke in dogs is a common health problem.
-This condition could be life threatening to your Fido.
+Summer heat is in full swing, and so are summer dangers for dogs: heat exhaustion and heatstroke.
+When temperatures get this high, heatstroke in dogs becomes a commonly seen health problem in vet clinics.
+This condition could be life threatening to your pet.

 Table of Contents